Justin Herbert’s high school coach reflects on quarterback’s ‘great leadership’ style

 “His parents are as good of people as I’ve ever been around but then you go a little further than that and the grandparents on both sides,” Johnson said.
 “It was magical to watch them be around these boys.”

-To compare Herbert’s very young NFL career to that of legends cannot be done, but Johnson said he would make comparisons to one fo the game’s best quarterbacks.
+To compare Herbert’s very young NFL career to that of legends cannot be done, but Johnson said he would make comparisons to one of the game’s best quarterbacks.

 “Peyton Manning to me was never a screamer or yeller, he was just a go out and get it done, so I kind of liken him to Peyton Manning,” Johnson said.
 “To me, to be a great leader, you’ve got to make everyone around you better, not by telling them, but by showing them and that’s what Justin’s done.”